Internal Combustion Engine In The Industrial Revolution

 Early Pioneers and the Quest for Efficiency

 Further advancements came from inventors like Nicéphore Niépce (best known for his pioneering work in photography), who developed the Pyréolophore engine in 1807.
 This engine used pulverized coal dust mixed with resin as fuel and was successfully used to power a boat on the Saône River in France.
-However, the Pyréolophore was complex and required a skilled operator, limiting its widespread adoption.
+Still, the Pyréolophore was complex and required a skilled operator, limiting its widespread adoption.

 The Rise of Gaseous Fuels and the Lenoir Engine